-1:12 So, in true web fashion they put together a poll where they had a bunch of very erudite, very thoughtful, cultured names.
-I believe this is a Farsi word for "immortal."
+So in true web fashion, they put together a poll, where they had a bunch of very erudite, very thoughtful, cultured names.
+I believe this is the Farsi word for "immortal."
 I think this means "divine power of the ocean" in a Polynesian language.
-And then there was this: Mister Splashy Pants.
-(Laughter)
+And then there was this: "Mister Splashy Pants."

-1:29 And this, this was special.
-Mister Pants, or Splashy, to his friends, was very popular on the Internet.
-In fact, someone on Reddit thought, "Oh, what a great thing, we should all vote this up."
-And, you know, Redditors responded and all agreed.
-So, the voting started and we actually got behind it ourselves.
-We changed our logo, for the day, from the alien to a Splashy, to sort of help the cause.
-And it wasn't long before other sites like Fark and Boing Boing and the rest of the Internet started saying, "Yes!
-We love Splashy Pants."
+And this was a special name.
+Mister Pants, or "Splashy" to his friends, was very popular on the Internet.
+In fact, someone on Reddit thought, "What a great thing, we should all vote this up."
+And Redditors responded and all agreed.
+So the voting started.
+We got behind it ourselves; we changed our logo for the day, from the alien to Splashy, to help the cause.
+And it wasn't long before other sites like Fark and Boing Boing and the rest of the Internet started saying, "We love Splashy Pants!"

 I think that's what helped drive this.
-But what was cool was that the repercussions now for Greenpeace was, they created an entire marketing campaign around it.
-They sell Mister Splashy Pants shirts and pins.
-They even created an e-card so you could send your friend a dancing Splashy.
-But what was even more important was the fact that they actually accomplished their mission.
+What was cool were the repercussions.
+Greenpeace created an entire marketing campaign around it — Mister Splashy Pants shirts and pins, an e-card so you could send your friend a dancing Splashy.
+But even more important was that they accomplished their mission.
 The Japanese government called off their whaling expedition.
-Mission accomplished.
-Greenpeace was thrilled.
-The whales were happy.
-That's a quote.
+Mission accomplished: Greenpeace was thrilled, the whales were happy — that's a quote.

 And actually, Redditors in the Internet community were happy to participate, but they weren't whale lovers.
 A few, certainly, but we're talking about a lot of people, really interested and caught up in this meme.
 Greenpeace came back to the site and thanked Reddit for its participation.
 But this wasn't really altruism; just interest in doing something cool.